 In the 1600s, handfasting was quite ordinary in Scotland as a binding vow in both private and public affairs.
 The lack of clergy officiants meant that it would often take weeks for someone to arrive and officiate a wedding, so handfasting was a way to “bind together” in the meantime.
 Some couples would choose to have their marriage official when an officiant arrived, while others continued with their lives as a handfasted couple.

-Scotland is also known as the birthplaceOpens in a new tab. of an attractive handfasting custom; the couple would bind their hands together and promise to unify for precisely one year and one day.
+Scotland is also known as the birthplace of an attractive handfasting custom; the couple would bind their hands together and promise to unify for precisely one year and one day.
 If the couple still loved each other, they would remain together and possibly choose to marry officially.
 If they did not love each other, they would get to amicably part ways with no disdain.

 The thought behind this commitment is manifold: Some say it takes a year to know someone honestly; others say it symbolizes a common-law partnership.
 Others marked this span of time as simply a time to be together until “making it official.”
 There is not much evidence supporting if the “one year and one-day” handfasting was common or not, but the folklore has lived on, and these handfasting terms are still honored by some today.